 Once the ice maker starts working, it will eject the contents of its reservoir, so replace the tray and close the refrigerator door to avoid spilling partially frozen water onto the floor.

 Use the On/Off Switch

 Some Frigidaire refrigerators feature an electronic control panel with an on/off button for the ice maker.
-If yours is one of these, locate the "Ice Off" button and push it in for 3 seconds, or until the LED turns red.
-Release the button, wait for about 5 minutes; then push it in again.
+If yours is one of these, locate the "Ice Off" button and push it in for three seconds or until the LED turns red.
+Release the button, wait for about five minutes; then push it in again.
 When the LED turns green, the ice maker should be operational.